-Poros is a member of the small islands that can be found on the south of the Saronic Gulf, 58 Km from the port of Piraeus using the ‘flying dolphins.’
-It is upon this island that Greece’s well-kept secret lies; It is the perfect place for a weekend getaway.
-Poros is made up of two islands namely kalavria (Has plenty of pine trees) and Sphairia (made from volcanic rock).
-Even with being a small Cycladic island, Poros continues to amaze visitors with its beaches, sights and rich history.
+Poros is a small islands in the south of the Saronic Gulf, 58 Km from the port of Piraeus.
+You can travel there by ferry or hydrofoil ‘flying dolphin.’
+This island is the perfect destination for a weekend getaway.
+Poros actually consists of two islands namely Calavria meaning “gentle breeze”, with lots of pine trees and Sphairia (of volcanic origin).
+Even though a small island, Poros amazes visitors with its beaches, sights and rich history.

-The first thing you will notice when you get here is the Island’s landmark, the clock tower.
-This spectacular monument was put up in 1927, and it is worth a visit right after arriving here.
-Take time to go for a walk around the port and have a meal one of the seafront restaurants and ever-flowing Tavernas.
-Make sure you take a picture of the imposing neoclassical buildings and use it to make a postcard, a nice souvenir of your Cycladic experience.
+The first thing you notice on arrival, is the island’s landmark, the spectacular Clock Tower, built in 1927, and it is worth a visit once there.
+Take time to go for a walk around the port and have a meal at one of the seafront restaurants and ever-crowded tavernas.
+Do not forget to take pictures of the imposing neoclassical buildings and make postcards, a nice souvenir of your Saronic Gulf cruise experience.

 Top things to do in Poros

 Displays in the Archeological Museum of Poros

 Visit the Archaeological Museum of Poros, which houses artefacts collected from the Temple of Poseidon and other findings from the Sanctuary of Aphrodite Akraia in Troezena.
 The Museum is built on a plot that was donated by the Koryzis’, a wealthy family that once lived on the island.

 Poros town is the capital and main port of the island.
 This waterfront town features a promenade, a long coastline streching for 2 km.
 It offers fabulous scenery of the coastal mountains and the strait of Peloponnese.
 Take time to enjoy the sight of private yachts and the neoclassical villas that are only a road away.

 - Visit the Holy Monastery of Zoodochos Pigi